Keld Resource Centre: Completed projects

-The Manse - the former Minister's house adjoining Keld United Reformed Church was refurbished in 2009.
+The Manse – the former Minister's house adjoining Keld United Reformed Church was refurbished in 2009.
 It is now available to let as a holiday cottage.
-Proceeds from lettings are used to fund the Centre's future projects.
+Proceeds from lettings are used to fund the centre's future projects.

-The Well-being Garden - a patch of unkempt land in the chapel churchyard has been turned into a quiet, meditative garden from which visitors can contemplate their inner well-being amidst the beautiful natural scenery of Upper Swaledale.
+The Well-being Garden – a patch of unkempt land in the chapel churchyard has been turned into a quiet, meditative garden from which visitors can contemplate their inner well-being amidst the beautiful natural scenery of Upper Swaledale.

-The Countryside and Heritage Centre - a former stables has now become a small visitor and interpretation centre, was opened on 14 May 2011, providing information about the countryside and local community.
+The Countryside and Heritage Centre – a former stables has now become a small visitor and interpretation centre, was opened on 14 May 2011, providing information about the countryside and local community.
 There is a display of historical items relevant to Upper Swaledale curated by the Swaledale Museum in Reeth.
 The centre is open all year.

-Future projects
+Keld Old School Museum and the Keld Literary Institute have also been restored.

-The Resource Centre is developing plans to restore three further historic buildings: the former School, Literary Institute and Methodist Chapel.
+The Resource Centre is developing plans to restore the Methodist Chapel.